 The New Brunswick College of Craft and Design (NBCCD) offers diploma programs that emphasize excellence in the creation of fine craft and applied design but also focuses on entrepreneurship.
 All students begin their studies in the one-year foundational visual arts (FVA) program, where they learn about 2D- and 3D-design theory, drawing, colour theory, art history, communications and the creative process.
 FVA also includes a course called Media Explorations, which helps students select their preferred area of study.

-At the end of FVA, students apply to a two-year diploma program and can choose to major in ceramics, digital media, fashion design, graphic design, jewellery/metal arts, photography or textile design.
-Students can also apply to the Aboriginal visual arts diploma program, which focuses on traditional craft of the Maliseet, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.
+At the end of FVA, students apply to a two-year diploma program and can choose to major in one of eight studios, including ceramics, fashion design, jewellery and metal arts, or textile design.
+Students can also apply to the unique Wabanaki visual arts program, which focuses on the traditional and contemporary crafts of the Wolastoqiyik, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.

 NBCCD has an average class size of 18 in the first year and 12 in diploma programs; small classes create an intimate learning atmosphere in a school of no more than 320 students.
 Opportunities for experiential learning include student gallery exhibitions, fine craft sales and practicum placements.
 The campus is located in downtown Fredericton, on the banks of the Saint John River near the Beaverbrook Art Gallery.
 As the college does not offer student residences, most students rent a room in downtown Fredericton.

 |Small (fewer than 2,000 full-time students)||$3,382||$3,382||$3,382||No|

 - Foundation Visual Arts: Fine-tune your creativity with a one-year preparatory program that provides a broad overview of the practice, theory and history of the visual arts.